-When you reflect on someone who is humble, what comes to mind?
-Perhaps many of us default to seeing people who have very little, are in dire circumstances or have been humiliated.
-Others may have thoughts of people who are passive.
-Some may see a person with their head held low, shoulders slumping and even giving the appearance they are submissive.
+When you reflect on someone humble, what comes to mind?
+Perhaps many of us default to seeing people who have very little, are in dire circumstances, or have been humiliated.
+Others may have thoughts of passive people.
+Some may see a person with their head held low, shoulders slumping, and even giving the appearance they are submissive.

-Could it be that these images come to us from hearing stories of people being bullied, intimidated or embarrassed?
-If we were stripped of pride through these tactics; we are defined as being humiliated.
+Could it be that these images come to us from hearing stories of people being bullied, intimidated, or embarrassed?
+We are defined as being humiliated if we are stripped of pride through these tactics.

-Did people of great wealth, high intelligence or tremendous ability come to mind?
-The most common default, when thinking of those that are humble, isn’t those with strong talents or abilities unfortunately.
+Did people of great wealth, high intelligence, or tremendous ability come to mind?
+Unfortunately, the most common default when thinking of those humble isn’t those with strong talents or abilities.

-Humility is in fact a strong character trait, one that is necessary for anyone to become the master at anything.
-It is truly the driving force to our accomplishing anything.
+Humility is, in fact, a strong character trait, one that is necessary for anyone to become a master at anything.
+It is truly the driving force behind our accomplishing anything.
 Humility should be the foundation our lives are built on.

 Why is being humble so misunderstood?

-I was visiting with a friend the other day; this friend has achieved his second level black belt.
+I was visiting with a friend the other day; this friend has achieved his second-level black belt.
 He will become a master at the fifth level should he elect to continue.
-We were talking about some of the differences between the levels and what each may entail.
+We talked about some of the differences between the levels and what each may entail.
 Not knowing much about his discipline, I wasn’t sure about the training involved, so I asked him how those at the top levels train each other.
 There are very few masters in the world, so who trains the top-level, I wondered.

 His comment really hit home for me, particularly in regard to the topic of humility.
-He said, “Masters must be humble, they are continually growing; humility means they can learn from everyone.”
+He said, “Masters must be humble, continually growing; humility means they can learn from everyone.”
 Masters humble, I thought; someone who can defy all odds, overcome pain and defend themselves against an army.
-It must be necessary I felt.
+It must be necessary, I felt.